LGBTQ Representation Attorneys in New York

 In 2012, he represented Marla Krolikowski, a transgender teacher who was fired by a Queens high school where she taught for 32 years.
 The case received national media attention, including the New York Times, HuffPost, CNN, and an ongoing investigative report on WABC-TV.
 Its favorable result helped pave the way for LGBTQ workplace nondiscrimination.

 Mr. Kimler writes and lectures on LGBTQ rights before professional associations, symposiums, and organizations.
-He is a guest lecturer at the Queens College Political Science Department and the upcoming LGBTQ Studies minor.
-He has been included multiple times in the New York Metro Super Lawyers list.
+He is a guest lecturer at the Queens College Political Science Department and the LGBTQ Studies minor.

 Community & Pro Bono

-Vishnick McGovern Milizio, LLP, our LGBTQ practice, and our attorneys proudly serve as a resource for the LGBTQ community, providing advocacy, counsel, and support in a range of matters.
+Vishnick McGovern Milizio LLP, our LGBTQ Representation Practice, and our attorneys proudly serve as a resource for the LGBTQ community, providing advocacy, counsel, and support in a range of matters.

 Through LGBTQ practice head Joseph Milizio, the firm co-chairs the Nassau County Bar Association LGBTQ Committee, addressing equality in the law and the legal concerns of the LGBTQ community.
-Mr. Milizio serves on the New York Steering Committee of the Human Rights Campaign, the largest civil rights organization in the US, and VMM is a major sponsor of its 2019 Annual Greater NY Golf Outing & Dinner fundraiser.
-The firm also supports the Long Island Crisis Center Pride for Youth initiative, which in 2017 named partner Joseph Milizio “Person of the Year.”
+Mr. Milizio serves on the National Board of Governors of the Human Rights Campaign (HRC), the largest LGBTQ civil rights organization in the U.S., and VMM is a major sponsor of its Annual Greater NY Golf Outing & Dinner fundraiser.
+The firm also supports the Long Island Crisis Center Pride for Youth initiative.

-VMM also supports Planned Parenthood of Nassau County, helping the organization promote reproductive healthcare and education, legislative advocacy, and voter education.
-VMM is the lone corporate sponsor of CUNY’s (City University of New York) 2019 Pridefest, held at Queens College, celebrating diversity and equality.
+VMM supports Planned Parenthood of Nassau County, helping the organization promote reproductive healthcare and education, legislative advocacy, and voter education.
+The firm is also the lone corporate sponsor of CUNY’s (City University of New York) Pridefest, held at Queens College, celebrating diversity and equality.
 In addition, the firm supports the Queens College GLASA (Gay, Lesbian and Straight Alliance) club.

 LGBTQ practice partner Joseph Trotti is the executive producer of the 2011 award-winning documentary Left Out in America: Legislating Life, Love and LGBT, which helped bring awareness to DOMA, the Defense of Marriage Act, eventually overturned by the US Supreme Court.